dbrevesf/spring-cucumber-testcontainer-kafka-integration/README.md

       }
     ```

-    5. Create a main class called KafkaProducerConsumerApplication located on: `src/main/java/com/example/demo/`.
-And create a main method with the Spring initialization.
+    5. Create a main class called KafkaProducerConsumerApplication located on `src/main/java/com/example/demo/` and create a main method with the Spring initialization.
 See this file [here](https://github.com/dbrevesf/spring-cucumber-testcontainer-kafka-integration/blob/main/src/main/java/com/example/demo/KafkaProducerConsumerApplication.java).

     6. Now that the basic project is setup, build the project: `./gradlew build`.